 — Gracie Opulanza (@gracieopulanza) December 11, 2016

-This was an unforgettable ski experience with gourmet food combined with some of the best ski location.
-The 5 chefs pulled out all the stops to deliver high quality tasty food.
-The service, the presentation along side with the tasting of gourmet food literally from a mountain top was what I define the world of luxury.
-I could observe from my team mates and other guests that I was not alone on this rare adventure.
+This was an unforgettable ski experience with gourmet food combined with some of the best ski locations.
+The 5 chefs pulled out all the stops to deliver high-quality tasty food.
+The service, the presentation alongside the tasting of gourmet food literally from a mountain top was what I define the world of luxury.
+I could observe from my teammates and other guests that I was not alone on this rare adventure.
 There comes a time in life where less is more.
 On this occasion, I was left gagging for more.

 With all the food and wine it was time to head back to the hotel.
 I needed to rest as another dinner was organised for me later that evening.

 Alta Badia Traditional Ladin Dinner